nhanb/spoonfeed/README.md

 - Periodically check /opt/
 - Run images throught saucenao
-- Present matches on a glance-friendly web page, sorted by number of replies
+- Present matches on a glance-friendly web page, sorted by number of (You)s
 - Profit(?)

 # Using